 - Deke explains that human women don’t produce anymore – he thinks it may be something in the food.
 He was one of the last naturally born humans.

-- He also reveals that that the Kree are trying to increase the chances of humans being born inhuman.
+- He also reveals that the Kree are trying to increase the chances of humans being born inhuman.

 - Coulson learns from a monitor screen that Daisy has been captured and realises Deke was responsible.

 - But before Coulson can get in too high a state of dudgeon about it, Sinara walks in on them and there’s a big fight.

 - May (Ming-Na Wen) elects to face Sinara on her own to give Coulson and Deke the chance to escape.

 - May, hampered by her wounded leg, comes off worse.